Want to jump straight to the best? Most of our users prefer Interactive Brokers for stock trading.

 You Can Lose Everything on a Single Trade

 Successful day traders have many losing trades in addition to winning trades.
-Every trade needs to have a stop-loss order or security to limit your potential loss for every trade.
+Therefore, every trade needs to have a stop-loss order or security to limit your potential loss for every trade.

 If you’re a day trader, bankruptcy is a non-remote possibility, which will cost you all the money in your trading account and could saddle you with extra debt.
 Make sure you stay familiar with the trading conditions of your broker and the eventual outcomes in case you fail.